afermanian/rnn-kernel/README.md

 pip install -r requirements.txt
 ```

 In addition, this package requires installing signatory, which is not entirely straightforward.
-The following command should work on Linux:
+The following command should work on Linux and Windows:

 ```
 pip install signatory==1.2.4.1.7.1 --no-cache-dir --force-reinstall